Greensboro Day School Endowment Funds

 Established in 2007 by Cathy and Wes Elingburg, parents of Bengals pitcher Nolan Elingburg ’07, the fund was established to support maintenance of the GDS baseball field on Lake Brandt Road built that year.
 GDS named the facility Elingburg Baseball Field in recognition of the family’s generous support to build and maintain the baseball field.

-Kimberly S. Bates ’84 Memorial Scholarship Endowment
+Kimberly Susan Bates ’84 Memorial Award Endowment

 Julie Boylan ’00 Memorial Library Endowment